 Terrorism is a threat throughout the world, including in Europe.
-In the past, terrorist attacks have occurred in a number of European cities.
+Terrorist attacks have occurred in a number of European cities.

-If you plan to visit the Southern portion of the Curonian Spit, obtain a visa for Russia.
+If you plan to visit the Southern portion of the Curonian Spit, get a visa for Russia.
 The Spit is divided between Lithuania and the Russian Federation at the Nida border crossing.

-Lithuania has one of the highest road fatality ratings among European Union countries.
-You're twice as likely to be killed in a motor vehicle accident in Lithuania than in Australia.
+Lithuania has one of the highest road fatality ratings in the EU.
+You're twice as likely to be killed in a motor vehicle accident in Lithuania as in Australia.

-Hazards on country roads include horsedrawn carts, bicycles and cars without tail-lights or reflectors.
-These driving risks increase at night.
+Hazards on country roads include horsedrawn carts, and bicycles and cars without tail-lights or reflectors.

-Driving in winter can be dangerous due to snow and icy conditions.
-Black ice on roads is a common winter hazard.
-Snow clearing in cities is carried out efficiently, but highways and roads in rural areas can be blocked for long periods.
+Sno and icy conditions make driving in winter can be dangerous.
+Black ice is common.
+Snow clearing is efficient, but highways and roads in rural areas can be blocked for long periods.

-- All vehicles must use winter tyres from 10 November until 1 April
+- Vehicles must use winter tyres from 10 November until 1 April

 - Drivers must use headlights (low beam) at all times when driving